hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 for reliable water sources and for vitamins and minerals.
 Food preferences and attitudes toward work were also important (box 2.6).

-## Box 2.6 Food preferences and attitudes toward work {.featuretitle}
+Box 2.6 Food preferences and attitudes toward work

 Food preferences are convincingly illustrated by a comparison of two otherwise highly similar foraging groups.
 The !Kung Basarwa (in